spsforks/QB64-Wiki/ABS.md

 ## Example(s)

+## Example(s)
-*Example:* Finding the absolute value of positive and negative numerical values.
+ Finding the absolute value of positive and negative numerical values.

 ```vb